Elliptic Flow Suppression due to Hadron Mass Spectrum

 In Figs.\ 2 and 3 we show the differential elliptic flow of all hadron species at isothermal hypersurfaces of temperatures $T_{sw}=0.130$ GeV and $T_{sw}=0.155$ GeV, respectively.
 We assume that $T_{sw}=0.155$ GeV is the largest temperature at which one can still reliably say that the Hagedorn gas describes the lattice data.
-We used the previously defined density of states $\rho_1(m)$ and $\rho_2(m)$.
-In both plots, the solid black curve corresponds to the value of elliptic flow in the case of an ordinary HRG without Hagedorn resonances while the short-dashed blue curve and the long-dashed red curve corresponds to the values of $v_2$ computed including Hagedorn resonances according to $\rho_1$ and $\rho_2$, respectively.
+We used the previously defined density of states $\rho_1(m)$, $\rho_2(m)$, and $\rho_3(m)$.
+In both plots, the solid black curve corresponds to the value of elliptic flow in the case of an ordinary HRG without Hagedorn resonances while the short-dashed blue curve, the long-dashed red curve, and the dotted green curve correspond to the values of $v_2$ computed including Hagedorn resonances according to $\rho_1$, $\rho_2$, and $\rho_3$, respectively.
 The maximum mass of the Hagedorn resonances was taken to infinity although we have verified that the results already saturate when $M_{max} \sim 10$ GeV.

 One can see in both plots that the addition of Hagedorn resonances leads to a suppression of $v_2(p_T)$ with respect to the HRG calculation.
-Also, note that the $v_2$ computed using $\rho_2$ is smaller than that computed using $\rho_1$, which was expected since $T_{H2}<T_{H1}$.
+Also, note that the $v_2$ computed using $\rho_2$ is smaller than that computed using $\rho_1$ or $\rho_3$, which was expected since $T_{H2}<T_{H3}<T_{H1}$.
 In fact, note that the elliptic flow suppression for $T_{sw}=0.155$ GeV is larger than that obtained when $T_{sw}=0.130$ GeV.
 This confirms our expectation that the production of heavy Hagedorn resonances leads to a suppression of elliptic flow if the switching temperature is sufficiently close to the Hagedorn temperature.
 We checked that the suppression does increase even further if $T_{sw}$ is taken to be $0.165$ GeV.
 Also, we verified that the spectrum becomes flatter due to the effect of resonances in the $p_T$ range where the suppression of $v_2(p_T)$ is more pronounced.

-The elliptic flow suppression discussed here can be of the same order of the typical elliptic flow reduction obtained due to the inclusion of $\eta /s\sim 1/4\pi $ viscous effects (see, for instance, \cite{bjorn}).
+The differential elliptic flow suppression discussed here can be of the same order of the typical differential elliptic flow reduction obtained due to the inclusion of $\eta /s\sim 1/4\pi $ viscous effects (see, for instance, \cite{bjorn}).
 It would be interesting to investigate the interplay between the suppression of elliptic flow induced by heavy resonance production and that coming from viscous hydrodynamic effects.
-Also, the effects of these heavy resonances on the dynamics of the hadronic phase as described by current hadronic cascade simulations remains to be studied.